OSGeo/gdal/doc/source/programs/gdalbuildvrt.rst

     Place each input file into a separate band.
 See :example:`separate`.
     Contrary to the default mode, it is not required that all bands have the same datatype.
+    This option is mutually exclusive with :option:`-pixel-function`.

     Starting with GDAL 3.8, all bands of each input file are added as separate VRT bands, unless :option:`-b` is specified to select a subset of them.
     Before GDAL 3.8, only the first band of each input file was placed into a new VRT band, and :option:`-b` was ignored.

+.. option:: -pixel-function

+    Specify a function name to calculate a value from overlapping inputs.
+    For a list of available pixel functions, see :ref:`builtin_pixel_functions`.
+    If no function is specified, values will be taken from the last overlapping input.
+    This option is mutually exclusive with with :option:`-separate`.

+    .. versionadded:: 3.12

 .. option:: -allow_projection_difference

     When this option is specified, the utility will create a VRT even if the input datasets do not have